 There is a Transcript Evaluator located in the Registrar's Office who will evaluate your transcripts and communicate the results to you within 14 business days.
 If you have questions regarding the evaluation you can contact the Registrar's Office at 612.343.4409 and ask for the Transcript Evaluator.
 Upon completion of courses, please have your official transcripts sent to:

-North Central University Attn: Registrar's Office 910 Elliot Avenue Minneapolis, MN 55404
+North Central University Attn: Registrar's Office 910 Elliot Avenue Minneapolis, MN 55404 flexibility for students to transfer six of their last 33 credits if they need to.

 Graduation Requirement